jguamie/system-design/notes/chubby-lock-service.md

 # The Chubby Lock Service
 The Chubby Lock Service is a distributed course-grained locking service.
 A lock service is a form of consensus service that converts the problem of reaching consensus to handing out locks.
 Basically, a distributed set of processes compete to acquire a lock.
 The process with the lock has the baton to act on a target resource.
+Apache ZooKeeper is the open-source alternative to Chubby.

 Chubby also provides low-volume storage to be used as a repository for distributed systems' configuration changes.
 Chubby's most popular use has been as a name service.
 ## Overview